 Work With an Experienced Long Term Disability Attorney

 The Ortiz Law Firm has successfully represented people in disability cases across the United States.
+We have represented claimants in claims with Cigna, Hartford, Lincoln, MetLife, Prudential, Reliance Standard, Unum, and a variety of other disability insurance companies.
 If you would like to talk to one of our experienced disability lawyers about your dystonia and its impact on your ability to work, call us at (888) 321-8131.
 We would be happy to evaluate your case and to discuss how to help you through the appeal process.